 The use of technology in agriculture started as early as the 1960s with the Green Revolution.
 The decades that followed brought significant improvements in machines and methods, and technology presented novel methods of dealing with the imminent food crisis.
-But it wasn’t until the post-internet boom that the use of farm management solutions and mobile devices entered the world of agriculture technology and ushered in the era of Digital Farming.
+But it wasn’t until the post-internet boom that the use of agriculture software and mobile devices entered the world of agriculture technology and ushered in the era of Digital Farming.

-Digital Farming, the application of location-based data and other relevant agronomic information to scientifically augment the cultivation process from sowing to harvesting, encompasses every step in the journey of agriculture.
+Digital Farming is the application of location-based data and other relevant agronomic information to scientifically augment the cultivation process from sowing to harvesting.
+It encompasses every step in the journey of agriculture.
 As per a recent research report, the global smart farming market is expected to touch $23.14 billion by 2022, showing a compound annual growth rate of almost 20% from 2017 to 2022.

 The benefits of technology in agriculture are more than apparent.
-While developed countries have been early adopters, the lure of utilising a more scientific and technologically-aware approach towards food production is now seeing widespread adoption in developing countries like India and many others in Asia and Africa.
+While developed countries have been early adopters, the lure of utilizing a more scientific and technologically-aware approach to food production is now seeing widespread adoption in developing countries like India and many others in Asia and Africa.

-However beyond the availability of infrastructure, one of the eminent dilemmas that heralds this discussion of digitisation is deciding whether to develop the technology in-house, or opt for a stable, outsourced farm management solution.
-While both options do offer significant value in the form of better predictability, improved efficiency and sustainability, here are some of the factors that can help in making an informed decision while opting to go digital in farm management.
+While both options do offer significant value in the form of better predictability, improved efficiency, and sustainability, here are some of the factors that can help in making an informed decision while opting to go digital in farm management.

-While a number of ERP systems offer solutions that cater to agriculture, their capabilities are not tailor-made towards constant innovation in agriculture.
+While a number of ERP systems offer solutions that cater to agriculture, their capabilities are not tailor-made for constant innovation in agriculture.
 A good farm management software is disruptive in every sense and focuses on building over what it already knows.
-It is not limited to utilising data to make well-informed decisions in the cultivation process, it also focuses on analysing and constantly learning from the data to build efficiencies for the future.
+It is not limited to utilizing data to make well-informed decisions in the cultivation process, it also focuses on analyzing and constantly learning from the data to build efficiencies for the future.

 The impact of technology in agriculture is not limited to just one or two stages of the cultivation process.
 Right from deciding which seeds to plant where and when, to warehousing and storage — technological improvements have impacted every step of the journey.

 Multiple stakeholders collect data during the different stages of crop production and distribution.
-A mature and stable farm management software is also geared towards protecting the privacy of each stakeholder and ensures a high level of encryption to prevent even the remotest possibility of data leakage.
+A mature and stable agriculture software is also geared towards protecting the privacy of each stakeholder and ensures a high level of encryption to prevent even the remotest possibility of data leakage.

 A poor network connection shouldn’t be an excuse for a field extension team to opt out of an otherwise excellent farm management solution.
 Although penetration of internet access has improved globally, there still remain numerous “dead zones” where users are still unable to go online.